MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

     - DATASET_NAME

-        -GroundTruths:  contains a folder for each cateogry with the same structure below.
+     - GroundTruths:  Contains a folder for each cateogry with the same structure below.
 You can skip folders you won't need, e.g. scanpaths if you are only working with saliency.

-         - STIMULI : contains original images.
+         - STIMULI : Contains original images.
                   They can have different file format (jpg, jpeg, png,...).
 Needed for scanpaths.
 Can skip for saliency metric calculations

-         - FIXATION_MAPS : contains a fixation map of each original image they are matrices of zeros (NON-fixated pixels) and 255's (fixated pixels).
+         - FIXATION_MAPS : Contains a fixation map of each original image they are matrices of zeros (NON-fixated pixels) and 255's (fixated pixels).
 They can have different file format (jpg, jpeg, png,...)
             Needed for AUC-Judd, KLdiv, NSS and Sim calculation